 Think of this website as your guide through your SRMP year.
 Forget when the next advisory is?
 You'll find it here.
 Don't know how to get started on your poster?
 We have plenty of tips and examples.
 Interested in college scholarships and internships?
 We can help.
 You get the idea.

 How does SRMP work?

-Applications for SRMP Class of 2020 will open February 2019.
+Interested in applying?
+Please see the full Application Guide here.
 To be in SRMP Class of 2020, students must be on track to complete at least 2 Research Classes in the AMNH After School Program by June of 2019.
-To get an idea of the research we do, click on Projects.
-Also, check out our FAQ page.
-If you are interested in applying, visit our official website.
+To get an idea of the research we do click on Projects.
+You can also check out our FAQ page and visit our official website.